 \epsilon_{ij} \sim \mathcal{N}(0, \sigma^2)$$

 Here, yij is the abundance of snails at site i in year j, β0is the abundance of snails if the temperature was 0 (you might want to center your temperatures to make this the abundance of snails at the mean temperature!), β1 is the effect of temperature x at site i in year j on snails, δi is the site-specific deviation at site i from our intercept due to random variation which follows a normal distribution and ϵij is the residual variability for snail abundance at site i in year j.
-While site is incorporated into δi here, the statistical design is not causally identified due to the violation of the Random Effects Assumption and will produce biased estimates of β1.
+While site is incorporated into δi here, the statistical model design is not causally identified due to the violation of the Random Effects Assumption and will produce biased estimates of β1.

 What assumptions is a random effects design making when it comes to omitted variables bias?

-So why will the design above produce incorrect results (i.e., a statistically biased estimate of the causal effect)?
+So why or when will the design above produce incorrect results (i.e., a statistically biased estimate of the causal effect)?
 It is key to remember, that when we model random effects, we are not modeling group means per se.
 Rather, we are modeling correlation in our error structure due to clustering in our data (Bolker et al. 2009, Wooldridge 2010, Schielzeth and Nakagawa 2012).
 The coefficient estimates of the causal variable of interest are unaffected by including or not including a random effect (we recommend you try this with any demo data set you have lying around).
-This difference - modeling error instead of modeling means per se - results in many of the above benefits, but also introduces one new assumption not often considered – which we call ‘the Random Effects Assumption’ – that the random effects do not correlate with any covariates in the regression (Wooldridge 2010, Antonakis et al. 2021).
+This difference – modeling error instead of modeling means per se – results in many of the above benefits, but also introduces one new assumption not often considered – which we call ‘the Random Effects Assumption’ – that the random effects do not correlate with any covariates in the regression (Wooldridge 2010, Antonakis et al. 2021).

 Here, the random effects of ‘site’’ are assumed to be uncorrelated with temperature for an unbiased estimate.
 This is due to how random effects are estimated - as a part of the error term of the model (Wooldridge 2010, Schielzeth and Nakagawa 2012).
-Indeed, if we were uninterested in modeling the site-level means, we could combine δi and ϵijinto uij=δi+ϵij and estimate the model with ordinary least squares as long as there was no omitted variable bias.
+Indeed, if we were uninterested in modeling the site-level means, we could combine δi and ϵijinto uij=δi+ϵij and estimate the model with ordinary least squares if there was no omitted variable bias.
 Given that our causal variable of interest varies at the site level in a way that is confounded with other drivers, however, we can easily see that uij is not independent of our xij values.
 This is a problem and violates the basic assumptions of Ordinary Least Squares estimation and any extension.